jonlpersson/ed-latimore/site/_posts/2021-08-04-9-major-red-flags-in-men.md

 Goals and plans are powerful because they keep a guy from behaving recklessly.

 At the very least, they force him to act in a way that gets him closer to his goals than further away from them.
-That's one of my secrets to success.
-You can read nine more of my [secrets to success here](/10-secrets-to-success/).
+That's one of my secrets to success.&nbsp;

 They don’t have to be massive, change the world type goals.
 They don’t even need to be altruistic, ambitious, and selfless.
 The goals only need to satisfy 5 criteria: